MalcolmWeyeneth/Azure-Lessons-Groups/README.md

-# Tutorial to create a Azure Active Directory Group
+# How to create an Azure Active Directory Group

 ## In this tutorial I will show you how to:
 - Create a group in Azure AD using the portal